 “The ability to get really useful information / reports on student activity will be great.
 I'm curious about the variations in weekly engagement.
 It also encouraged navigation around the Blackboard course, which is good.”

-After running the system in her T1 course Teresia now feels more confident in running with the Talis list in her T2 course and will remove all the PDF copies of documents.
-She intends to look closer at the analytical information the system gives her about the reading activity of her students in real time so she can respond and support her students in getting more out of the course readings.
+After running the system in her T1 2017 course Teresia was more confident in running with the Talis list in her T2 2017 course and removed all the PDF copies of documents.
+She planned to look closer at the analytical information the system gave her about the reading activity of her students in real time so she could respond and support her students in getting more out of the course readings.

 Commentaries on the pedagogical ideas behind this case study, written by academics from the Centre for Academic Development